 Made with rosewater and pink clay, this luscious-looking soap is also good for the skin.
 Use it on your face and body to help fight acne, oil, and debris.

-2. Soap with Roses and Vanilla
+2. Shea Butter Soap with Roses and Vanilla

 Rose petals and a vanilla scent make this soap totally giftable.
 The shea butter soap base also makes it super moisturizing, anti-inflammatory [source], and all in all, good for your skin.

-3. Soap with Herbs + Citrus
+3. Glycerin Soap with Herbs + Citrus

-Fresh herbs like mint and rosemary will add a beautiful scent to your soap, not to mention how pretty they look!
-Glycerin soap base is perfect for showing off the add-ins, as it’s naturally transparent.
+Fresh herbs like mint and rosemary will add a beautiful scent to your soap, not to mention how pretty they’ll look!
+Glycerin soap base is perfect for showing off the add-ins, as it's naturally transparent.

 4. Cocoa Mint Soap